dhellmann/pymotw-3/source/unittest/index.rst

 .. module:: unittest
     :synopsis: Automated testing framework

-:Purpose: Automated testing framework

-Python's :mod:`unittest` module is based on the XUnit framework design by Kent Beck and Erich Gamma.
+The automated testing framework in :mod:`unittest` is based on the XUnit framework design by Kent Beck and Erich Gamma.
 The same pattern is repeated in many other languages, including C, Perl, Java, and Smalltalk.
 The framework implemented by :mod:`unittest` supports fixtures, test suites, and a test runner to enable automated testing.

 Basic Test Structure
 ====================